The craniocaudal extension of posterolateral approaches and their combination: a quantitative anatomic and clinical analysis.

 3 Suppl Operative

 Safavi-Abbasi, Sam; de Oliveira, Jean G.; Deshmukh, Pushpa; Reis, Cassius V.; Brasiliense, Leonardo B.C.; Crawford, Neil R.; Feiz-Erfan, Iman; Spetzler, Robert F.; and Preul, Mark C., "The craniocaudal extension of posterolateral approaches and their combination: a quantitative anatomic and clinical analysis."
 (2010).
-Neurobiology.
+Translational Neuroscience.
 787.